The Lifestyle & Design of Japanese Minimalism

 japanese house with a garden

 Bring a touch of the outdoors in and let natural light be your guide to creating an atmosphere that’s both inviting and warm.
+This is one of the very best ways to embrace a minimalist lifestyle, as it’s all about nature and being as natural as possible.

 Don’t forget to get some indoor plants, as they will make your space feel alive and bright.
-Very similarly to Zen Buddhism, minimalism is about being able to connect with nature and embrace it in every aspect.
+Very similar to Zen Buddhism, minimalism is about being able to connect with nature and embrace it in every aspect.

 If tending to plants isn’t really on top of your list, use interior greens instead – as this article showcases some great ideas for minimalist homes!
+Not all green has to come from plants, or even real plants.
+You can include some faux plants too if that’s more suitable for your lifestyle.

 Some Recommendations to Adopt This Lifestyle